ChicoState/ux-smoothies-for-all/README.md

 * Goal: making finding smoothie recipes people enjoy easy and free
 * We performed competitive analysis, created personas and scenarios, a low fidelity design artifact, and performed heuristic evalulations.
-* Competitive analysis showed that their a market for both a free and smoothie specialized social media application
+* Competitive analysis showed that their is a market for both a free and "smoothie specialized" social media application
 * Users want something convient and efficient
 * Use of personas and scenarios reinforced findings that: users will be health conscious individuals and want a convenient way to find new smoothies.
 * Our sketches highlighted our vision for a simple UI that is efficent and easy to use.